 Liquidity Debt

-Prior to the Senior Discharge Date, but subject to the terms of the Accounts Agreement and Clauses 9 (Suspension of permitted payments) and 10 (Turnover), the Borrower may pay in cash, and the Liquidity Provider may receive and retain payment in cash of, all amounts, the payment of which is provided for in the Liquidity Facility Agreement and any mandatory repayment to the Liquidity Provider required under Clause 17.12(c) of the Senior Facility Agreement without regard to any amendment after the date of this Deed except as permitted by this Deed on or after the dates provided for in the Liquidity Facility Agreement and only in accordance with the terms thereof.
+Prior to the Senior Discharge Date and thereafter until the repayment in full of the Subordinated Debt, but subject to the terms of the Accounts Agreement and Clauses 9 (Suspension of permitted payments) and 10 (Turnover), the Borrower may pay in cash, and the Liquidity Provider may receive and retain payment in cash of, all amounts, the payment of which is provided for in the Liquidity Facility Agreement and any mandatory repayment to the Liquidity Provider required under Clause 17.12(c) of the Senior Facility Agreement without regard to any amendment after the date of this Deed except as permitted by this Deed on or after the dates provided for in the Liquidity Facility Agreement and only in accordance with the terms thereof.

 Inter-Group Material Contract Liabilities

-Prior to the Senior Discharge Date, but subject to the terms of the Accounts Agreement and Clauses 9 (Suspension of permitted payments) and 10 (Turnover), the Borrower may pay in cash, and the Counterparties may receive and retain payment in cash of, all amounts, the payment of which is provided for in the Inter-Group Material Contracts without regard to any amendment after the date of this Deed except as permitted by this Deed on or after the dates provided for in the Inter-Group Material Contracts and only in accordance with the terms thereof.
+Prior to the Senior Discharge Date and thereafter until the repayment in full of the Subordinated Debt, but subject to the terms of the Accounts Agreement and Clauses 9 (Suspension of permitted payments) and 10 (Turnover), the Borrower may pay in cash, and the Counterparties may receive and retain payment in cash of, all amounts, the payment of which is provided for in the Inter-Group Material Contracts without regard to any amendment after the date of this Deed except as permitted by this Deed on or after the dates provided for in the Inter-Group Material Contracts and only in accordance with the terms thereof.

 Standby Debt

-Prior to the Senior Discharge Date, but subject to the terms of the Accounts Agreement and Clauses 9 (Suspension of permitted payments) and 10 (Turnover), the Borrower may pay in cash, and the Standby Provider may receive and retain payment in cash of, all amounts, the payment of which is provided for in the Standby Facility Agreement without regard to any amendment after the date of this Deed except as permitted by this Deed on or after the dates provided for in the Standby Facility Agreement and only in accordance with the terms thereof.
+Prior to the Senior Discharge Date and thereafter until the repayment in full of the Subordinated Debt, but subject to the terms of the Accounts Agreement and Clauses 9 (Suspension of permitted payments) and 10 (Turnover), the Borrower may pay in cash, and the Standby Provider may receive and retain payment in cash of, all amounts, the payment of which is provided for in the Standby Facility Agreement without regard to any amendment after the date of this Deed except as permitted by this Deed on or after the dates provided for in the Standby Facility Agreement and only in accordance with the terms thereof.

 Subordinated Debt